Poor Ovarian Responders Treatment Unit

 Two in vitro fertilization in one cycle: more embryos, more possibilities

-Double IVF consists of performing a double in vitro fertilisation (IVF) in a single cycle, with the aim of adding a second egg collection in the first half of the cycle just before ovulation and cryopreserving the embryos generated.
-We then start the second stimulation in the luteal phase (after ovulation) with a second collection of eggs, their subsequent in vitro fertilisation and vitrification of the obtained embryos, which are added to the previous ones.
+Double IVF consists of performing a double in vitro fertilisation (IVF) in a single cycle, with the aim of adding to the first egg collection, that takes place in the first half of the cycle just before ovulation, a second one, and cryopreserving the embryos generated.
+We then start the second stimulation in the luteal phase (after ovulation) with a new egg collection, with the subsequent in vitro fertilisation and vitrification of the obtained embryos, adding them to the previous ones.
 This way we obtain a greater number of embryos than with conventional IVF.

-The embryo transfer is carried out in a subsequent cycle without an additional ovarian stimulation that could alter endometrial receptivity.
+The embryo transfer is carried out in a new cycle without the possible effects of an additional ovarian stimulation that could alter endometrial receptivity.

 Double IVF for low ovarian reserve